 Much like the product page, the sample view is the place to get all the information related to a sample.
 From here, you can do the check-in, print sample labels, import sample lists, and much more.

-Same as the products page or jobs page, you are able to switch between the Filtered View (in Beta phase) and the Search View.
-The Filtered View will be similar to the one you see on the Production View where you can change the order of the columns, set filter values, create and share the view with your teammates.
+Same as the products page or jobs page, you are able to switch between the Filtered View and the Search View.
+The Filtered View will be similar to the one you see on the Production View where you can change the order of the columns, set filter values, and create and share the view with your teammates.
 You can also right-click on a sample to see the actions menu.

 Below is the Search view.
 On the left side, it is the filter section.
 You can filter the products by Clients and then add more conditions to narrow down what you want.